Katie Chancellor is a contemporary artist based in the heritage city of Ballarat in regional Victoria.

 Katie’s creative practice has now evolved into colourful acrylic birds and creatures painted on wood panels, symbolic of her treasured memories with her Grandmother birdwatching from the verandah.
 Reminiscent of a paste up, every bird has it’s own character; each carefully jig-sawed out and set free with it’s own totem message for the world.

 Katie spent an amazing twelve months in her Ballarat CBD studio and shop thanks to the Ballarat Evolve program.
-She now works from her home studio selling pieces via her online shop and various other local retailers.
-Katie is currently working on her first solo show at Off the Kerb Gallery, Fitzroy to be held in January 2022.
+She now works from her home studio selling pieces via her online shop and various other local retailers and galleries.